Stommy123/react_graphql_tutorial/README.md

 ### What is Graphql?

 GraphQL is a query language for your API.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.
-A GraphQL service is created by defining types and fields on those types, then providing functions (resolver) for each field on each type
+A GraphQL service is created by defining types and fields on those schemas, then providing functions (resolver) for each field on each type

 ### What is a query language